Throughout Europe, all government agencies recommend CO2-sensors to measure the air quality.

 To neutralize the CO2-emission from one person, hundreds of houseplants are required.
 Therefore, the only efficient way is to reduce the CO2 -concentration is by using ventilation.
 Air cleaning systems do not use photosynthesis and therefore do not contribute to the reduction of CO2-concentrations.

-Nevertheless, air purifiers in rooms with a high CO2-concentration are extremely effective: they reduce the number of (ultra) small particles in the air, such as virus particles.
 According to recent research, the chance of (COVID-19) contamination in a room where an air cleaning system is used is twelve times lower.

 Many companies and institutions are now obliged to place CO2-sensors in all their rooms.